-Q: Let us talk about Who We Are, as the human.
-The idea that we humans are the Universe awakening to its own story, celebrating its own glory, has generated religious awakenings in people.
-This has been going on ever since Julian Huxley and Pierre Teilhard de Chardin in the mid-20th century, and then Thomas Berry in the late 20th century, started teaching in this way.
+Q: Let us talk about Who We Are, as the human, a topic that Dowd addresses beginning on p.
+188. The idea that we humans are the Universe awakening to its own story, celebrating its own glory, has generated religious awakenings in people.
+Dowd tells us that this has been going on ever since Julian Huxley and Pierre Teilhard de Chardin in the mid-20th century, and then Thomas Berry in the late 20th century, started teaching in this way.
 Did anyone here have a sense of awakening, renewed inspiration, from Dowd's portrayal (in the DVD) of our species as the Cosmos awakening to its own majesty?
-[Note: He uses Christian language to make this point at the bottom of page 269.]
+[Note: Dowd uses Christian language to make this point midway on page 288.]

-Q: In chapter 17, Rev. Dowd provides a quick survey of what he calls "Major Challenges in the Next 250 Years."
+Q: In Chapter 17, Rev. Dowd provides a quick survey of what he calls "Major Challenges in the Next 250 Years."
 After his analysis of "the bad news" trends, he talks about "wildcards."
 Wildcards are unpredictable but possible events that would cause severe harm to humanity (such as asteroid impacts and supervolcanoes).
 He then surveys the positive trends and what he calls, "the likely good news."
 Did you find this chapter distressing, hopeful, or some combination- and why?

-Q: Let's turn to page 296.
-Would someone read aloud the text between the two sets of stars? . . . [after the recitation] Might embedding your own life within such a frame of heroic participation give you, too, a sense of deep calling?
+Q: Let's turn to page 316.
+Would someone read aloud the three paragraphs between the two sets of stars? . . .
+[After the recitation, call for a moment of silence, with this leading question] Might embedding your own life within such a frame of heroic participation give you, too, a sense of deep calling? . . . [after silence] Would anyone like to share a response?

 7a.
-Reading assignment - 49 pages (much less if you ignore the appendixes): Chapter 18 and the rest of the book (Conclusion, Epilogue, and the 2 Appendixes)
+Reading assignment - 50 pages (much less if you ignore the appendixes): Chapter 18 and the rest of the book (Conclusion, Epilogue, and the 2 Appendixes)